DuendeInexistente/Cirque/ShortStories/afterparty.md

  “You mean I didn’t make you look worse, but could’ve made you look better.”

 She nodded a small nod, looking like a lean but muscular minotauress.
 Cobalt wondered idly how hard would he need to hit her to break the shell and see what she really looked like, and as if reading his thoughts she smiled a bitter smile and said, “Not as hard as you might imagine.
-But what’s under… that’s a very hard pony indeed.”
+But what’s under… that’s a very hard pony indeed.
+Enough to fight Tanatos.”

 He didn’t acknowledge to being caught red handed, instead looking out a nearby window, sitting in a room with walls of old and unpainted wood, in a boat that waved softly with the water.

- “Word is sharper than the sword, anyhow; you could just ask me to show you.”
+ “Word is sharper than the sword and blunter than the fist, anyhow; you could just ask me to show you.”

 He shrugged.
 Not interested enough, if the goddess had a reason to put on a suit.